Welcome to Southeastern Technical Institute. See our virtual tour.

 #1DAT01 | 45 hours

-Fundamentals of Dental Assisting Lab I is a performance based course with foundation knowledge lectures.
-Dental assisting skills presented in this section include; hand hygiene, ergonomic positioning, seating and draping patients, lab safety, selection of personal protective equipment (PPE), donning and removal of PPE, selection and implementation of chairside barriers, maintenance of dental units, sterilization of instrumentation, surface disinfection, syringe assembly, sharps removal and disposal, intraoral topical placement, operative tray set ups, Tofflemire/matrix band assembly and application, hand piece and rotary instrument care, and manipulation of dental cements.
-The composition and properties of the dental materials used will be taught at an in-depth level.
+Fundamentals of Dental Assisting Lab is a performance based course with foundation knowledge lectures.
+Dental assisting skills presented in this section include; hand hygiene, ergonomic positioning, greeting and seating patients, lab safety, selection, donning and doffing of personal protective equipment (PPE), selection and implementation of chairside barriers, maintenance of dental units, instrumentation sterilization, surface disinfection, syringe assembly, Tofflemire/matrix band assembly and application, hand piece and rotary instrument care, and manipulation of dental cements.

 DENTAL SCIENCE I